fanzhanglab/SCRNA-GWAS-Benchmarking/README.md

 # SCRNA-GWAS-Benchmarking
-This repository contains the work/pipeline done in ... to benchmark two recent methods for integrating single cell transcriptomics (RNA-seq) and GWAS summary statistics to identify pathogenically relevant cell clusters and the genetically linked genes underlying them.
+This repository contains the work/pipeline done in the paper [Evaluating methods for integrating single-cell data and genetics to understand inflammatory disease complexity](https://doi.org/10.3389/fimmu.2024.1454263) to benchmark two recent methods for integrating single cell transcriptomics (RNA-seq) and GWAS summary statistics to identify pathogenically relevant cell clusters and the genetically linked genes underlying them.

 ## Repository Structure:
 The pipeline code used can be found in **src directory** and includes: